 OTC drugs are not always better tolerated than similar prescription drugs.
-For example, the OTC sleep aid diphenhydramine is neither as effective nor as safe, especially for older people, as many prescription sleep aids.
+For example, the OTC sleep aid diphenhydramine can cause just as serious adverse effects as many prescription sleep aids, especially in older people.

 An amendment to the FD&C Act in 1951 attempted to clarify the difference between OTC and prescription drugs and to deal with issues of drug safety.
 Prescription drugs were defined as compounds that could be habit forming, toxic, or unsafe for use except under a doctor's supervision.
 Anything else could be sold over the counter.